 Use the update command to update a client or sensor to the latest version available on the Controller.
-Standalone clients can be updated to the latest available client version.
-Sensors and embedded clients can be updated to the latest available patch version, but cannot be updated to the next major version.
+This updates a standalone client to the latest available client version.
+It updates an embedded client or sensor to the latest available patch version, but does not update these to the next major version.